 The ESG framework provides a mechanism to ask key questions around environmental impact and risk, social practices, and governance in order to identify gaps, areas for improvement, and opportunities to raise ambition.
 A recent study by BlackRock reiterates this point by noting that companies with strong sustainability profiles performed better during the COVID-19 crisis than their peers and were better positioned to weather adverse conditions in the future.

-Effective governance will ensure that sustainability does not remain a siloed aspect of corporate strategy.
-As such, it provides a key function to ensure that the strategic vison of the company is incorporated into its business systems and processes, such as customer relationships, enterprise risk, and treasury management systems.
-This means integrating sustainability criteria into enterprise applications, updating documentation, and communicating the changes to staff.
+Effective governance will ensure that these business improvements do not remain a siloed aspect of corporate strategy.
+As such, it provides a key function to ensure that the strategic vision of the company is incorporated into its business systems and processes, such as customer relationships, enterprise risk, and treasury management systems.
+This means integrating ESG criteria into enterprise applications, updating documentation, and communicating the changes to staff.
 For example, refining project investment criteria so they are assessed using a life-cycle cost analysis.

-Overall, embedding ESG criteria into business systems will help institutionalize dynamic capability such as strategic decision making and process reviews to rethink product or service design and delivery channels.
+Overall, embedding ESG criteria into business systems will help institutionalize dynamic capabilities such as strategic decision-making and process reviews to rethink product or service design and delivery channels.

-The current pandemic offers an opportunity for companies to reassess themselves in how they manage risk, renew and enhance their brand image, improve profitability and performance, build resilience, and improve governance.
+The COVID-19 pandemic has brought into sharp focus the need to pay attention to the impact of global disruptive events.
+Importantly, with the growing pace of upheavals linked to climate change, demographics and social change, and technological breakthroughs, companies need to reassess how they manage risk, and build resilience to ensure they remain agile and dynamic while maintaining performance and profitability.
 It starts with a vision—and new policies and internal procedures to enable strategic action plans—and is built on a foundation of ESG measures that can be monitored to track performance and support strategic decisions.